Articles on: Data Tools, Tracking Sources & Attribution

 What are UTM parameters?

-This article outlines how UTM parameters are populated for tracked calls in Nimbata based on your tracking setup.
-In many cases, these UTM values are derived by Nimbata based on traffic source and tracking configuration, rather than passed directly from URL parameters.
+In many cases these values are derived by Nimbata based on traffic source and tracking configuration; they are not always passed directly from the URL.

 VISIT SOURCE